mcmonkeyprojects/translate-tool/README.md

 Use `--model-id jbochi/madlad400-3b-mt` if you're impatient and want a smaller model.

+Add `--max-ratio 10` to automatically stop the model if its output is 10x longer than input (defaults to 5).
+This usually indicates an AI breakdown.

 Speed comparison:
 | CPU | 7B-MT-BT | 3B-MT |
 | --- | -------- | ----- |